-The program requires a minimum of 70 credit hours (including at least 9 credits of thesis), of which at least 7 credits must be from science courses outside the Department of Oral Biology.
+The program requires a minimum of 70 credit hours (including at least 9 credits of thesis), of which at least 7 credits must be from science courses outside the Department of Oral Health Sciences.
 The program normally takes seven quarters of course work and thesis research.
-Students who have adequate backgrounds in required courses may, on presentation of appropriate documentation, be excused from required courses; up to 6 hours of transfer credit may be granted at the discretion of the Graduate School.
+Students who have adequate backgrounds in required courses may, on presentation of appropriate documentation, be excused from required courses; up to 6 hours of transfer credits may be granted at the discretion of the Graduate School.

 Students are encouraged to take elective courses offered through the Medical Education and Graduate School which will help them in their teaching careers.

 |OHS 575||Oral Biology Seminars (each academic year)||1||A, W, Sp|

 |OHS 578||Research Techniques in Oral Biology